Siddhu78/Mlops-using-Circle-Ci/README.md

 ## CircleCI Pipeline
 The CircleCI pipeline configuration **(.circleci/config.yml)** includes steps for:
-Installing dependencies
+ -Installing dependencies
-Running unit and integration tests
+ -Running unit and integration tests
-Training the ML model
+ -Training the ML model
-Packaging and deployment
+ -Packaging and deployment

 ## How to Run Locally
 1) Clone the repository: